rysk-finance/dynamic-hedging/packages/contracts/technical-docs/OptionExchange.md

 ### ```withdraw, update, hedgeDelta ``` ***Access Controlled to the LiquidityPool***
 These are functions required by the IHedgingReactor interface which is necessary because the exchange is a reactor. update returns 0 and hedgeDelta reverts such that if it is accidentally called it doesnt trigger a RebalancePortfolioDelta event on the LiquidityPool.
 Whereas withdraw simply returns any loose USDC held in the exchange to the liquidity pool if called.

+### ```migrateOtokens(address[] memory _series) ``` ***Access Controlled***
+As there can be otokens held by the exchange contract when a user sells options to the exchange, in the event of an upgrade of the OptionExchange we need to transfer any otokens in the contract to the new contract, this function simply transfers a list of addresses passed in to the new options exchange.
+It is access controlled to Governor.